samyiin/IdentifierNameNormalization/README.md

 # IdentifierNameNormalization
 Normalize identifier names (split, expand, and standardize).
 I need this too for my masters thesis, but I don't see such tools on the internet, so I guess I will build one myself.
 There are several libraries such as *inflection*, that can split a hardword into softwords.
 But I don't see tools that can identify the naming convention of a variable name.

+## What does it do
+This projects can help you break down programming names into semantic componets, for example: the name "avgName_foryou" will be break down to "average name for you".

+## Rich Man's Pipeline
+The cost for 100 softwords is around 0.08 dollar.
+In my masters thesis, I spent 6 dollars for 7.5k softwords.

+## Poor Man's Pipeline
+But in reality, I did some heuristics preprocessing in my own masters thesis to save money... (you don't have to, you can just pass everything to LLM).
+1. We first use a local dictionary to identify all the dictionary words.
+2. We then filter out all the single letters and lable them as single letter (they might be abbreviation but I argue that most of the time they are too ambiguous to expand)
+3. Only for the rest of the unidentifiable softwords, we pass them to LLM.
+In our case, we only pass the hardword as the context for the unidentifiable softword, technically you can also pass in other context like the entire project, which should largely increase the accuracy.
+But money money....

+This approach reduced the amount of request from 160k down to 35k...
+So worth a try.

 # Explanation
 ## Naming conventions